Eaton Vance Senior Floating-Rate Trust (EFR) To Go Ex-Dividend on December 21st

 Eaton Vance Senior Floating-Rate Trust (NYSE:EFR – Get Free Report) declared a monthly dividend on Friday, December 1st, Zacks reports.
 Stockholders of record on Friday, December 22nd will be given a dividend of 0.121 per share on Friday, December 29th.
 This represents a $1.45 annualized dividend and a dividend yield of 11.41%.
 The ex-dividend date of this dividend is Thursday, December 21st.
-This is a positive change from Eaton Vance Senior Floating-Rate Trust’s previous monthly dividend of $0.12.
+This is an increase from Eaton Vance Senior Floating-Rate Trust’s previous monthly dividend of $0.12.

-Eaton Vance Senior Floating-Rate Trust has raised its dividend by an average of 1.2% annually over the last three years and has raised its dividend every year for the last 1 years.
+Eaton Vance Senior Floating-Rate Trust has raised its dividend by an average of 1.2% per year over the last three years and has increased its dividend every year for the last 1 years.

 Eaton Vance Senior Floating-Rate Trust is a closed-ended fixed income mutual fund launched and managed by Eaton Vance Management.
 The fund invests in the fixed income markets of the United States.
 It primarily invests in senior, secured floating rate loans.
 It benchmarks the performance of its portfolio against the S&P/LSTA Leveraged Loan Index.